CycloneDX/sbom-utility/README.md

 #### Quiet flag

-By default, the utility outputs informational and processing text as well as any results of the command to `stdout`.
+All commands support the `--quiet` flag.
+By default, the utility outputs informational (INFO), warning (WARNING) and error (ERROR) text along with the  actual command results to `stdout`.
 If you wish to only see the command results (JSON) or report (tables) you can run any command in "quiet mode" by simply supplying the `--quiet` or its short-form `-q` flag.

 ##### Example: `--quiet` flag